cassell/Parm/README.md

 ### Example Generator Configuration

 	$generator = new Parm\Generator\DatabaseGenerator($GLOBALS[PARM_CONFIG_GLOBAL]['database-name']);
-	$generator->setDestinationDirectory('/web/includes/dao/namespaced');
+	$generator->setDestinationDirectory('/web/includes/dao');
 	$generator->setGeneratedNamespace("Project\\Dao");
 	$generator->generate();

-When the generator runs it will create two files for each table (an object and a factory), an auto loader (autoload.php), and (if generating into a namespace) an alias file
+When the generator runs it will create two files for each table (an object and a factory), an auto loader (autoload.php), and (if generating into a namespace) a class namespace alias file.
-Global namespacing is also available for the Parm base classes using the use_global_namespace.php include file.
+(Global namespacing is also available for the Parm base classes using the use_global_namespace.php include file.)

 ## Extending Models
 You can easily extend the models to encapsulate business logic.
 The examples below use these extended objects for brevity.

 	class User extends Project\Dao\UserDaoObject
 	{
 		static function getFactory(\Parm\DatabaseNode $databaseNode = null)